hamogu/doc/source/examples/LETGpow/letgplaw.rst

    :indent: "sherpa> "

-More details about the format of the |marx| input spectrum can be found at :par:`SourceFile`.
+More details about the format of the |marx| input spectrum can be found at :par:`SpectrumFile`.
 Note, that the parameter :par:`SourceFlux` sets the normalization of the flux; if the normalization of the model file should be used, set :par:`SourceFlux=-1`.